Skip to main content

 Installation

 The JupiterOne Collector runs as a container and requires no dependencies beyond the container runtime and appropriate network connectivity.
 Infrastructure sizing will depend on the integration workload that you need to accommodate.
+Most integration workloads require less than a GB of RAM and a single vCPU, unfortunatley the sizing is dependent on the volume of data being processed rather than the specific integration workload.
+The recommendation is to start small and scale up as needed.

 System requirements